• Skip to primary navigation

 Hot Cross Buns – Rohi Rīpeka (Overnight Version)

-This another recipe from my cookbook and I thought it would be good to split the recipe in to two so you can make it the way you want to.
-Why make an overnight version of hot cross buns?
-Well, making this dough overnight deepens the flavour in a way you can never achieve when making it the same day.
+These Overnight Hot Cross Buns are another recipe from my cookbook.
+However, I split the recipe in to two so you can make it the way you want to.
+So, why make an overnight version of hot cross buns?
+Well, rising the dough overnight deepens the flavour and much less prep time on baking day.
 It also means much easier handling when you are manipulating the dough in to buns.
-Make the dough, let it rise for an hour on the bench and then do the remainder of the bulk rise in the fridge overnight.
-The next day roll it in to buns, pipe the crosses on and bake them fresh for those you love, or those who are need of some care.
-Smear them with Whipped Vanilla Butter for that extra touch.
+Make the dough, let it rise for an hour and then do the remainder of the bulk rise in the fridge overnight.
+The next day roll it in to buns, pipe the crosses on and bake them fresh for those you love.
+Smear them with Whipped Vanilla Butter or Whipped Brown Butter for that extra touch.

 If you are more of a same day person head over to this recipe: Hot Cross Buns (Same Day Version).